getsentry/symbolicator/docs/api/symbolication.md

     example, register values may be used to perform correction heuristics on the instruction address of the top frame.
   - `frames`: A list of frames with addresses.
 Arbitrary additional properties may be passed with frames, but are discarded.
-When `addr_base_module` is defined the address in `instruction_addr` is relative within the module (zero indexed), otherwise it's absolute.
+The `addr_mode` property defines the beahvior of `instruction_addr`.

 ## Response